geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 # Default Constructors

 Another supremely important use case of constructors is _default construction_.
-A constructor that can be called with no arguments[^no-arg-constructor] is a default constructor and is required e.g. for many operations in standard library containers.
+In C++, a constructor that can be called with no arguments[^no-arg-constructor] is a default constructor and is required e.g. for many operations in standard library containers.
 It's so essential in C++ that writing `T t;` for a user defined `T` will not give us an uninitialized instance of `T` but a default constructed one.